 As a couple who often uses JFK as a “Repositioning” airport, I know that these flights typically range from $92- $120 each way per/person.
 We have used repositioning to save money by using these low-cost flights to move from Buffalo (a smaller airport with very few international flights) to JFK when traveling out of the USA!
 Repositioning basically means we book our long-haul flights out of JFK (or wherever is cheapest), and then book a separate flight from BUF to JFK on either Southwest or JetBlue.
 Since we usually only take carry on, it’s not a big deal to switch airlines, and in turn, can save us hundreds of dollars.
 For the flights back, I found a bunch of options on Monday, November 5th for $116:

-I was pretty pumped to find cheap availability for Lisa and me to New York City.
+`I was pretty pumped to find cheap availability for Lisa and me to New York City.
 Round trip tickets cost $416.
-Luckily I had been holding onto 50,000 Capital One Venture from a recent sign-up bonus.
+Luckily I had received a 50,000 early spend bonus on the Capital One® Venture® Rewards Credit Card.
 These points equaled $500 in travel-related cashback.

 Now that I had flights figured out, I knew that hotels in Manhattan can certainly jump in price by the minute when the demand is there.
 After doing some research, I found my favorite option using my Chase IHG Rewards Premier Credit Card points at 40,000 per/night plus my annual free night certificate which along with the sign-up bonus would cover Friday, Saturday and Sunday night for free!